symfony/symfony-docs/reference/configuration/swiftmailer.rst

 **type**: ``integer``

-.. versionadded:: 2.4.2
-    The ``timeout`` option was added in SwiftMailerBundle 2.4.2.

 The timeout in seconds when using ``smtp`` as the transport.

 source_ip
 ~~~~~~~~~

 **type**: ``string``

-.. versionadded:: 2.4.2
-    The ``source_ip`` option was added in SwiftMailerBundle 2.4.2.

 The source IP address when using ``smtp`` as the transport.